NidalZabade/Interview/Questions/README.md

 - What errors appear in compile time and what errors appear in runtime?

-Ans: Syntax errors appear in compile time.
+  -Ans: Syntax errors appear in compile time.
 Runtime errors appear in runtime.

 - Write a function that takes an array of integers and a target integer and returns true if there are 2 integers in the array that add up to the target integer, and false otherwise.